WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Related Work

+Past research has explored various methods for dynamic pressure sensing, with optical, capacitive, and resistive techniques being among the most widely used.
+Optical tactile sensors, such as GelSight \cite{2017YuanGelsight}, analyze light pattern changes caused by material deformation under pressure.
+While offering high resolution and performance, these sensors often rely on proprietary hardware and face limitations in scalability and flexibility due to visual occlusion challenges.
+Capacitive sensing, on the other hand, typically involves two conductive electrodes separated by a deformable dielectric layer, where applied pressure alters capacitance \cite{Li2021CapPrinciple}.
+However, capacitive methods often require complex readout circuits \citep{Vu2021, CHEN2020175} or shielding layers to mitigate electromagnetic noise \cite{Srinivas2024CapEMI}.
+Additionally, capacitive sensing is more commonly used in a mutual \citep{commonground2017} or swept-frequency \cite{touche2012} setup for binary touch detection rather than precise pressure measurement.
+This work therefore focuses on resistive-based pressure sensing.

+In resistive pressure sensing, orthogonally arranged electrodes sandwiching a piezoresistive layer form a 2D sensing matrix, where pressure is measured via resistance changes at electrode intersections \cite{BIJENDER2022CapResPressure} (Fig. \ref{fig:design}).
+This approach avoids the scalability problem that is present in optical pressure sensors, as wires can easily be added or removed and spaced tighter or more spread out.
+When combined with digital fabrication approaches like machine knitting \cite{wicaksono20223dknits}, digital embroidery \cite{AignerEmbroidery2020}, 3d printing \cite{3dprinted2024}, and flexible circuit printing \cite{murphy2025fits}, it has allowed resistive sensing to be incorporated in a variety of form factors like hand bags \cite{2018REsiParzer}, carpets \citep{luo2021learning, Wicaksono2022Tapis}, and even hair extensions \cite{FeatherHair2022}.
+We show how our toolkit is adaptable to these various fabrication approaches in this paper's \textit{Toolkit Evaluation} section.

-\paragraph{\textbf{Open-source Readout Circuits}} Pressure signals are typically read from a resistive sensing matrix using a zero potential scanning readout circuit \citep{Kim2016Scanning, DALESSIO199971}, the hardware on which WiReSens Toolkit is also built (Fig. \ref{fig:circuit}B).
-In the zero-potential method, each layer of electrodes is connected to a digital multiplexer (MUX).
-To measure resistance at a specific sensing node in the array, one MUX grounds an electrode in one layer, while the other MUX connects an electrode and op-amp in series in the opposing layer to an Analog-to-Digital Converter (ADC).
-The op-amp amplifies the voltage at this electrode, which is correlated with the resistance at the intersection of the two electrodes, and the ADC digitizes this value.
-The circuit topology is well established and widely adopted due to its ability to reduce crosstalk between neighboring electrodes \cite{DALESSIO199971}, and many works provide this hardware as open-source \citep{huang20243dvitac, mdonneaud2017Matrix, fiedler2022low}.
-Compared with these works, WiReSens Toolkit is the first to provide manufacturing files for a readout circuit which both supports a density as high as 32x32 (1024 pressure sensing locations), and has a digital potentiometer for tuning sensitivity.
+Pressure signals are typically read from a resistive sensing matrix using a zero potential scanning readout circuit \citep{Kim2016Scanning, DALESSIO199971}, the hardware on which WiReSens Toolkit is also built (Fig. \ref{fig:circuit}B).
+The circuit topology is well established and widely adopted due to its ability to reduce crosstalk between neighboring electrodes \cite{DALESSIO199971}.
+Although some works provide similar open-source hardware \citep{huang20243dvitac, mdonneaud2017Matrix, fiedler2022low}, WiReSens Toolkit supports a higher density (up to 1024 pressure sensing locations), and to our knowledge is the first open-source hardware which includes a digital potentiometer in this architecture for tuning sensitivity.